Depression. Causes, symptoms, treatment of the disease

 • listen to music;

-• cause a smile, laughter, humor is necessary for the fact that
+• cause a smile, laughter, humor is necessary in order to

-• to perceive as comic what claims to be serious;
+• to perceive as comic what pretends to be serious;

 1 6 411 0

-Depression is inherently heterogeneous, as it is manifested by extensive symptoms accompanied by functional disorders.
-Unfortunately, some of them are difficult to identify.
-In particular, this applies to anesthetic depression, which is characterized by "painful" insensitivity.
+Depression is inherently heterogeneous, as it manifests itself with extensive symptoms accompanied by functional disorders.
+Unfortunately, some of them are quite difficult to identify.
+In particular, this applies to anesthetic depression, which is characterized by “painful” insensibility.

-For the first time, the symptoms of this mental disorder (“melancholia anaesthetica”) were described by A. Schafer back in 1880.
+The symptoms of this mental disorder (“melancholia anaesthetica”) were first described by A. Schafer back in 1880.
 Patients noted a pronounced lack of mental and bodily sensations, loss of interest in everything.

 How to identify depersonalization depression?
 Is this disease treatable?
 Let's try to understand these issues.